Diwali in the New Normal: Find Your True Light

 About The Author

-Rajiv Maheshwari is a business and start-up advisor, and the co-founder of From The Experts Mouth.
+Rajiv Maheshwari is a business and start-up advisor, co-founder of From The Experts Mouth, and StockPatri.
 He is a management professional with over 25 years of experience, and worked as CEO for a decade, and in leadership roles with NYSE listed companies such as Accenture and WNS.

 He is a Chartered Accountant and MBA (Director’s Merit List from IIM Bangalore) and an autodidact, who is on the path of self-directed life long learning and sharing.
 He is a thought leader, author and keynote speaker and has developed several frameworks to bridge the gap between academia and industry.